8ta4/say/README.md

 1. Hit `Enter` when `say` pops up.

-1. Click `Add the current network as a hideaway`
+1. Click `Add the current network as a hideaway`.

 > Which mic does this tool use in a hideaway?
 (Planned)